libremesh/lime-build/README.md

     make DEV=1 T=ar71xx P=geneirc

+Or to use your own LiMe packages git repository (must be executed the first time make is invoked)

+    make LIME_GIT="http://foo.git" T=ar71xx P=generic

-To use a specific branch (UPDATE=1 is required in order to fetch the branch files)
+To use a specific branch (UPDATE=1 might be required in order to fetch the branch files)

     make T=ar71xx LIME_GIT_BRANCH=develop UPDATE=1